zxrfire/DataScienceLearningAssistant/README.md

 Your data collected will be anonymized, transcribed, and analyzed.
 There won’t be a way for us to associate your names with the data.
 And if you feel uncomfortable, you can choose to opt out at any time.

 # Pre-installed packages
-The binder instance contains the pre installed packages below:
+The binder instance contains the pre installed packages below (in addition to some other packages that are not required):

-numpy==1.18.5

-pandas==1.0.4
+pandas version 1.0.4

 # Getting Started